LangChain (Python)

 Settings tags and metadata

-callback to include additional metadata or logging options.
-For example:
+callback to include additional metadata, logging options, and conversation threading:

 Accessing logged traces